KieranMcCool/MusicalEffectModelling-L4Project/log.md

 ## 04/10/2017  2 Hours

 * Prepared presentation on project for Advanced Geographies Presentation
 * Installed PyTorch successfully
 * Had trouble with Keras installation.

 ## 05/10/2017 - 2 Hours

 * Second project meeting
-* Began reading "The Unreasonable Effectiveness of Recurrent Neural Networks.
+* Began reading "The Unreasonable Effectiveness of Recurrent Neural Networks."
+* Spent time looking for tutorials on using PyTorch.

+## 11/10/2017 - 2 Hours

+* Moved Keras and PyTorch installations from using system Python and Pip to Anaconda virtual environment.
+* Reread "The Unreasonable Effectiveness of Recurrent Neural Networks"
+* Read Chris Olah's blog post on LSTM Netorks

+## 12/10/2017 - 1 Hour

+* Third project meeting
+* Digitised minutes from today's meeting.